 The game play is very similar to a normal Tambola/ Housie.
 The game starts with tickets being handed to the players & the prizes being explained (lines, houses, columns, four corners etc).
 Next, a moderator who has a loud and clear voice is chosen to read out the story for the players.
 Let’s call this person Clarity!

-Clarity, starts reading out the story from the PDF attached & crosses the numbers as she comes across them.
+Clarity, starts reading out the story & crosses the numbers as she comes across them.
 All the numbers from 1 to 90 have been used in the story, so Clarity needs to cross them out on the numbers board, as they’re called out.

 The game progresses as usual, with people calling out when they have completed a line or house or any of the prizes decided.
 This is where, the numbers board is useful to check if the number has been called out or not.

 IN THE 16TH CENTURY, IN INDIA THERE LIVED A 47 YEAR OLD WIDOWED MOTHER WITH HER 20 YEAR OLD SON.

 As you can see, the numbers 16, 47, 20 and so on would be called out, in the course of the story.
 So alert players, who have that number need to cross it out on their tickets.

 What’s fun is, people often get so engrossed in the story, that they forget to listen for the numbers.
 And the confusion is obviously great!
 (That doesn’t make me sadistic!
 All’s fair in love, war & games!)

 For example, one of the stories is about a young man who sets off from home to seek his fortune, from a seer.
 During his journey, he meets interesting people who need his help.
 At the end of his journey, he chooses to fulfil their needs instead of his own.
 Once these requests have been met with, he starts his journey back home.
 On the way, he meets & resolves all the concerns.
 And in this process, achieves all his dreams.
 It’s quite a simple story, but sweet.
 I remember my grandmother telling me the tale, as a bed night story!